FanPoints/server-js/docs/partners/tutorial.md

 Open the newly created partner and navigate to the *Loyalty Programs* tab.
 You can send a request to join a loyalty program.
 This will allow users in this loyalty program to interact in your app.
 It might take a few days until the loyalty program (hopefully) accepts your request.

-> You can always use the *Example Loyalty Program* to test your inetgration.
+> You can always use the *Example Loyalty Program* to test your integration.
 This loyalty program is open to everyone and can be used for testing purposes.
 Check out the documentation for more information.

 ## Using the *FanPoints* Partner App